shangxiang/A-card-game-made-by-myself/README.md

 the version of python is python3.5 and you need to install pygame at first. resource1 contains all of the .png files used in this program. test1.py is the newest version of this program.

+All of the .png is found and handled by myself.